Chi-Matty/Predictive-Analytics-for-At-Risk-Customer-Identification/README.md

 Developed a machine learning model to predict customer churn by selecting suitable algorithms, training and validating the model, and defining evaluation metrics for performance assessment.
 The project demonstrates how data-driven churn prediction can support proactive business decisions and reduce customer loss.

 ## Project Summary:
-This project involved end-to-end predictive analytics for customer churn at Lloyds.
-It uses demographic and behavioral data to predict at-risk customers.
+This project involved end-to-end machine learning for customer churn prediction.
+It uses demographic and behavioral data to predict customers likely to churn.

 #### Tasks included:
 - Data collection